topranks/evpnlab/README.md

 #### 7. Run the lab

-Before running the lab check the docker images are look correct, you should at least have two with names as shown below:
+Before running the lab check the docker images look correct, you should at least have the two shown below:
 ```
 root@debiantemp:~# docker images
 REPOSITORY           TAG             IMAGE ID       CREATED         SIZE